Childbirth & Adoption Accommodation

 If needed, the Graduate Program Director may apply to the Graduate School to assist with funding a replacement graduate student for an amount up to the half semester period at full stipend or the semester period at half-stipend.
-Any enhancement funds (e.g. Presidential Scholars or other enhancements) awarded by the Graduate School will be continued as usual at full amounts.
+Any enhancement funds awarded by the Graduate School will be continued as usual at full amounts.

 As early as possible, students anticipating childbirth or adoption should discuss their intent to apply for Childbirth/Adoption Accommodation with their faculty advisor and Graduate Program Director (GPD).
 Together the GPD and student will complete the following process:

 - Step One:

-- Step Two: Student will submit the email with medical/legal document to the graduate school at least one month prior to the anticipated start date.
+- Step Two: Student or GPD will submit the online application form at least one month prior to the anticipated start date.

 - Once approved, the student and GPD will be notified.
 During the semester of accommodation, the department will pay the student for work served as normal.
 Any enhancement funds (fellowships) will be paid in the usual ways, without interruption or deduction.